ek-000/Zeilhofer-CSTproject/README.md

 No formal installation is required.
 Download the folders, open MATLAB, add the repository and all subfolders to the MATLAB path, install the listed external dependencies, and update the input/output paths in the main scripts (~5–10 min excluding installation of MATLAB and external packages/add-ons).

 # data acquisition
+With the help of the overhead camera recordings and miniscope imaging data collected via MATLAB R2021b, Inscopix software and miniscope DAQ box, and miniscope DAQ software (https://aharoni-lab.com/), the output files include "My_WebCam" folder with the behavioural recording, "My_V3_Miniscope" folder with the miniscope recordings, "(sessionname).mat", and metaData files.

 Data is organized as Mouse Label / Sessions (here, "1 hab", "2 cond", "3 ret", and for some experiments "4 fullcond", "5 fullcond") / Date of session / Files from the recordings.
-With the help of the overhead camera recordings and miniscope imaging data collected via MATLAB R2021b, Inscopix software and miniscope DAQ box, and miniscope DAQ software (https://aharoni-lab.com/), the output files include "My_WebCam" folder with the behavioural recording, "My_V3_Miniscope" folder with the miniscope recordings, "(sessionname).mat", and metaData files.

-# sample data
+### sample data
 A sample dataset is provided in "SD047_fullcond_S1_CST_miniscope_behavior".
 Update the relevant paths in the MATLAB script and run the scripts based on the instructions below and the comments in the scripts.

 # overview of analysis
-Change the required paths, parent directories, and specific options as needed in the MATLAB R2021b codes:
+Change the required paths, parent directories, and specific options as needed in the MATLAB scripts:
 * "freezing_20240214.m" = imports, synchronizes, resamples, and organizes the raw behavioral and movement data for further analysis (binarizes recordings and tracks location over time)
 * "preprocessing_20250709.m" = preprocesses imaging and behavioural data for each test, combines test data per session, runs CNMFE on session data, allows manual curation of traces, and an option to find global cells or same cells present in different sessions
 * "analysis1P_master_20250709_ek.m" = combines behavioral and imaging data to calculate response measures, compare conditions or groups, perform statistics, and generate figures